 A frying pan with oil and flour being stirred with a whisk to make a roux.

-I love to use a roux to thicken my cream-based soups like vegan cream of mushroom, cream of celery, cream of chicken, and cream of broccoli.
-I also use it in recipes like my vegan bechamel sauce, and vegan a la king.
-You can even use it to make a vegan welch rarebit (vegan cheese sauce) or vegan gravy.
+I love using a roux to thicken my cream-based soups, like vegan cream of mushroom, cream of celery, cream of chicken, and cream of broccoli.
+I also use it in recipes like my vegan bechamel sauce and vegan à la king.
+You can even use it to make a vegan Welsh rarebit (vegan cheese sauce) or vegan gravy.

-• Oil – You will need any type of vegan butter or plant-based oil.
-Neutral flavored oils will give you the best taste.
-For darker roux that cooks longer use canola oil or an oil with a high smoke point.
-Use vegan butter for white or blond roux.
+• Oil – You will need vegan butter or plant-based oil.
+Neutral-flavored oils will give you the best taste.
+For a darker roux that cooks longer, use canola oil or an oil with a high smoke point.
+Use vegan butter for a white or blond roux.

-• Liquid – You can add hot broth to the roux if you are thickening a soup or gravy, or add hot plant-based milk like soy milk, oat milk, almond milk, or coconut milk if you are making a vegan cheese sauce or white gravy.
+• Liquid – You can add hot broth to the roux if you are thickening a soup or gravy, or add hot plant-based milk, such as soy milk, oat milk, almond milk, cashew milk, or coconut milk, if you are making a vegan cheese sauce or white gravy.

 A white bowl of vegan cream of chicken soup with parsley and red and green chili flakes sprinkled on top.